 \subsection{6D Object Pose Estimation}

-According to the data modality used, these methods are classified as RGB-based, depth-based and RGBD-based methods.

-\textbf{Pose Estimation with RGB Data.} This line of works can be divided into two classes: sparse or dense correspondence approaches and direct prediction approaches.
-The former methods seek to establish a sparse or dense 2D-3D correspondence, and then apply Perspective-n-Point (PnP) to calculate the 6D pose.
+\textbf{Pose Estimation with RGB Data.} One line of methods seek to establish a sparse or dense 2D-3D correspondence, and then apply Perspective-n-Point (PnP) to calculate the 6D pose.
 CDPN~\cite{li2019cdpn} propose to disentangles the pose to predict rotation and translation separately.
 DPOD~\cite{zakharov2019dpod} divides the continuous coordinate space into discrete space and classifies each pixel of 2D object surface.
-GDR-Net\cite{wang2021gdr} attempt to leverage 2D-3D correspondences prediction as a proxy task and learn the 6D pose in an end-to-end manner.
-The latter methods predict the parametric representation of the 6D pose of objects directly by means of deep neural networks, typically modeling the pose estimation task as a regression or classification task.
-As the pioneer of these methods, PoseNet~\cite{qi2017pointnet} introduces the GoogleNet framework to perform camera relocalization directly via single RGB image.
-PoseCNN\cite{xiang2017posecnn} designs two independent branches to estimate 3D position and 3D rotation respectively.
-However, the loss of geometry information due to perspective projections limit the performance of these RGB only methods.
+ER-Pose~\cite{yang2023er} predicts the direction and distance to a certain object keypoint from all object pixels within the range of object edge representation.
+The other line of methods predict the parametric representation of the 6D pose of objects directly by means of deep neural networks, typically modeling the pose estimation task as a regression or classification task.
+PoseNet~\cite{qi2017pointnet} introduces the GoogleNet framework to perform camera relocalization directly via single RGB image.
+PoseCNN~\cite{xiang2017posecnn} designs two independent branches to estimate 3D position and 3D rotation respectively.
+MLFNet~\cite{JIANG202216} proposes the surface normals in the object coordinate system as an intermediate representation of pose However, the loss of geometry information due to perspective projections limit the performance of these RGB only methods.

 \textbf{Pose Estimation with depth Data.} With the dramatic development of depth sensor and the point cloud learning techniques, several depth data only methods gradually emerge.
 Naturally, the geometry information embedded in the depth data is more suitable for weak-texture scenarios.
-G2L-Net\cite{chen2020g2l} operates on point clouds in a divide-and-conquer fashion and adopts a rotation residual estimator to estimate the residual between initial rotation and ground truth.
-CloudAAE\cite{gao2021cloudaae} adopts an augmented autoencoder to improve the generalization of the network trained on synthetic depth data.
+Wen et al.~\cite{wen2020robust} presents a depth-based framework to detect the adaptive hand’s state via efficient parallel search.
+G2L-Net~\cite{chen2020g2l} operates on point clouds in a divide-and-conquer fashion and adopts a rotation residual estimator to estimate the residual between initial rotation and ground truth.
+CloudAAE~\cite{gao2021cloudaae} adopts an augmented autoencoder to improve the generalization of the network trained on synthetic depth data.